-2 Use a Web Browser to check the printer is connected properly.
-See p.86 "Configuring the Network Interface Board with a Web Browser".
+2 Use a Web browser to check that the printer is connected properly.
+See p.76 "Configuring the Network Interface Board with a Web Browser".

-Print the configuration page to verify settings.
+Print the configuration page to verify the settings.

-For more information about how to print the configuration page, see Printer Reference 2.
+For information about how to print the configuration page, see the Setup Guide.